Keyword Spotting for call conversations

 - Exclude - Stop processing all conditions if this term is found in the transcription (no actions are performed)

-Please note: For Ignore and Exclude conditions, only Exact Match conditions are currently supported.
-You cannot use Wildcard/Proximity/And condition types for Ignore/Exclude.
+Please note: For Exclude condition, only Exact Match conditions are currently supported.
+You cannot use Wildcard/Proximity/And condition types for Exclude.

 Add an action